Letter 451: I would gladly ask you this, Maron: why is your war against virtue an unrelenting and unproclaimed one — a war waged...

 education booksmonasticism

-To Bishop Eusebius: Know, admirable one, that judgment is without mercy for the one who has not shown mercy -- and not only on account of the gifts belonging to others, of which you deprive the poor, but also on account of your own possessions, whose sharing you are obligated to make willingly.
+Know, admirable one, that the judgment is merciless to the one who has shown no mercy [cf. James 2:13] -- not only on account of the gifts belonging to others, of which you yourself defraud the poor, but also on account of your own goods, the sharing of which you are obliged to make willingly.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.